 After that conversation I had a breakthrough session.
 It started like a regular afternoon sitting of Adhiṭṭhāna.
 For a couple of days leading up to that I’d been feeling hot, achy and unsettled during meditations.
 My spine would heat up and felt like a hot rod in my back.
 During that session, I was able to better maintain the balance of the mind and suddenly the floodgate of sensations burst open.
 Sensations of hot were replaced by the feeling of piercing icicles running up and down the back.
 There were vibrations, currents and pulsating throughout the body.
 I sat quietly, simply being present and witnessing whatever reality was manifesting in me.

 At the end of the session, I had an insight that felt like a lightbulb going off in my head.
-The sadness and grief of loss of loved ones that were still waiting to be seen on the inside.
-Witnessing that blind spot was like casting light in the dark cave of unprocessed emotions carefully tucked away in the subconscious mind.
-I sat in that cave for a long time crying and letting it all out until it was empty, quiet and peaceful.
-I felt exhausted but relieved when it finally passed.
-Perhaps, it was a Sankara coming out.
+The sadness and grief from the loss of loved ones were still waiting to be acknowledged within me.
+Witnessing that blind spot was like casting light into the dark cave of unprocessed emotions carefully tucked away in my subconscious mind.

 What is a Sankhara in Vipassana?

-The teaching of Vipassana takes its origin from the Buddha.
-Buddhism defines Sankhara as habit patterns of the mind, our automatic reactions and mental processes embedded by old conditioning.
-Both cognitive neuroscience research and clinical practice suggest that unprocessed trauma is stored in the body and can have a big impact on both physical and mental health, according to Harvard Medical School research.
-So it’s not just “in your head”, it leaves a real imprint on the body and changes the brain.
-Observing physical sensations without reacting as a way to deep clean the mind is the essence of the Vipassana technique.
-The scientist in me gets all giddy when ancient wisdom gets validated by neuroscience.
+Both cognitive neuroscience and clinical practice suggest that unprocessed trauma is stored in the body and can significantly impact both physical and mental health, according to Harvard Medical School research.
+So it's not just "in your head"; trauma leaves a real imprint on the body and changes the brain, shaping our reactions and behaviors.

 Bottom line